Last Updated on April 26, 2023

 Your Dorgi will also enjoy learning new games that tap into their intelligence and hunting heritage.
 A popular way to exercise your dog’s body and brain is to hide treats in places your Dorgi likes to explore and watch while they track them down.

 Speaking of eating, ¾ to one a half cup of high-quality dry kibbles is the daily amount of food that this breed requires.
-Make sure that the type and ingredients of the recipe you buy is appropriate for your canine’s age, size, activity level, and health.
+Make sure that the type and ingredients of the recipe you buy are appropriate for your canine’s age, size, activity level, and health.

 For grooming, each Dorgi’s coat has a lot to do with the Dachshund side of their family tree, so not all of them have the same grooming needs.